My dialect/idiolect

 /æʊ/two syllables (hour /ˈæʊ.ɚ/)two syllables (owl /ˈæʊ.l̩/)

-Function words that would have breaking have alternative stressed versions that have a different vowel that doesn't require breaking: /eɪl/ → /ɛl/ (they'll /ðɛl/), /il/ → /ɪl/ (he'll and hill are homophones, as are we'll and will), /aɪl/ → /ɑl/ (I'll and all are homophones, as are while and wall), /ul/ → /l̩/ (you'll /jl̩/), /æʊɹ/ → /ɑɹ/ (our and are are homophones).
-The two-syllable versions are also possible in my idiolect, but I wouldn't use them as much.
+Function words that would have breaking have alternative stressed versions that have a different vowel that doesn't require breaking: /eɪl/ → /ɛl/ (they'll /ˈðɛl/), /il/ → /ɪl/ (he'll and hill are homophones, as are we'll and will), /aɪl/ → /ɑl/ (I'll and all are homophones, as are while and wall), /ul/ → /l̩/ (you'll /ˈjl̩/), /æʊɹ/ → /ɑɹ/ (our and are are homophones).
+The two-syllable versions are also possible in my idiolect; I think my inclination would be to use the two-syllable version if I'm talking about the word, and the one-syllable version if I'm using the word in a sentence.

 When a suffix starting with a vowel is added to a word with /l/ breaking, the /l/ goes into the same syllable as the suffix (so filing has two syllables, /ˈfaɪ.lïŋ/); whereas, after /ɹ/ breaking, the /ɹ/ remains a separate syllable (tourist has three syllables, /ˈtu.ɚ.ɪst/, as does hiring /ˈhaɪ.ɚ.ïŋ/).

-You may have noticed that /ʌl/ (e.g., hull) and /ʊl/ (e.g., pull) are missing from the above table; that's because I pronounce both of those as syllabic /l̩/ (that is, no vowel).
+I pronounce the sounds /ʌl/ (e.g., hull) and /ʊl/ (e.g., pull) as syllabic /l̩/ (that is, no vowel, and the same sound as the end of little).
 (Or maybe I pronounce them as something like [ɤɫ], with a vowel influenced by the darkness of the /l/.) /ʌl/ and /ʊl/ are fully merged in my idiolect; I had to look up those words to make sure my examples were correct.
-This sounds very similar to, but not exactly the same as, /ol/, so pull and pole are nearly homophones.
+This sounds very similar to, but not exactly the same as, /oʊl/, so pull and pole are nearly homophones.

 CURE split